Digestive enzymes aren’t just important to your health, they are essential!

 Amylase.
 Did Mom ever tell you to fully chew your food?
 Smart.
 Here’s why.
 Amylase in required to break down carbohydrates like sugars, whole grains, white flour and starchy vegetables.
 Amylase is found in pancreatic and intestinal secretions, but is also found in the saliva in your mouth.
 That’s right.
 This process of digesting carbohydrates actually begins in the mouth, making chewing your food well important to your body’s ability to break down and absorb nutrients.

 Lipase.
 Lipase is what allows your body to properly digest fat.
-It is found naturally in many foods that contain fat, and eating the right healthy fats can allow your body to burn fat more efficiently.
+It is found naturally in many foods that contain fat.
 This important enzyme is found primarily in pancreatic juices, and is found in food sources.
 Your body needs all three sources to optimally breakdown the nutrients from the fat you eat.

 Other Benefits of Enzymes